 What If Fashion Brands Did… Less?
 A Conversation.

-Featuring Brand Assembly’s Hilary France.
+Featuring Brand Assembly’s Hillary France.

 This pandemic forced many businesses to their knees, but the fashion and retail sector fell particularly hard.
 For an industry constructed out of floss and glitter, that quite literally sells a fantasy, the repercussions of so much global uncertainty — a terrified consumer base, reluctant to spend money or leave home; factories that couldn’t operate without endangering workers; a glut of products that were suddenly only appropriate for a lifestyle that had ceased to exist — swept away whatever smoke and mirrors were left.
 However, the rarely spoken reality is that the fashion industry had been in decline for a long time prior to COVID-19.
 Success stories were dwarfed by horror stories: Once-ubiquitous retail institutions forced to declare bankruptcy, past indie darlings attempting their third (fourth? fifth?) comeback, innovators and “disruptors” whose big-picture dreams were ultimately betrayed by their inadequate management.